lucilefievetmhcomm/consolidation/README.md

 Usage
 =====
 In crash or every days saving/cleaning routine:
-   Saving/recovering datas, files, documents, code, projects for any content types.
+   Saving/Merging/Recovering/Cleaning datas, files, documents, code, projects for any content types.

+   * Your PC crashed and you don't have enought memory to handle a big archive
+   * You have many PC, perso/work/old/new and you want to merge/save/synchronize your datas
+   * You want to make regular saving/cleanning using minimal space
+   * You want to organise your datas

 Features
 ========
 Make a save on a external memory:

+   * Identify potential virus.
    * Identify identical and similar documents.
    * Make a report.
    * Save documents in the merge arborescence: